dev-nesmin/facebook_sdk/README.md

 # facebook_sdk
 Facebook Sdk Plugin for Flutter

 This was created using the latest facebook SDK to include support for iOS 14.
-The plugin currently supports only app events  for iOS and Android.
+The plugin currently supports only **auto** app events  for iOS and Android.

 ## Prerequisites